CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 ## Overview

-This directory contains resources for deploying the three primary applications in a local kubernetes environment using Rancher Desktop.
+This directory contains resources for deploying the three primary applications in a local kubernetes environment using Rancher Desktop or Docker Desktop.
 In a future release this will be expanded to support deployment to an EKS environment.
 For local development all resources are deployed into a namespace named `dev`.

-The directory is intended for use with Kustomize.
+The `ops/k8s` directory is intended for use with Helm.
 There are five applications that can be deployed to kubernetes.
-Two of these are required only for local deployment:

-* postgres: A simple postgresql 14 service using a small persistent volume.
-* localstack: A simulator for S3, SSM, and SQS.
+Each has a corresponding helm chart in its own subdirectory.

-The other three are BFD applications that can be deployed for testing:
+These three BFD applications can be installed for testing:

 * migrator: The bfd-db-migrator program running inside kubernetes as a batch job.
 * pipeline: The bfd-pipeline-app program running inside kubernetes as a batch job.